Follow budgetary requests and congressional appropriations on AGI's Federal Geoscience Funding page.

 White House Office of Science and Technology Policy hosts a State-Federal STEM Education Summit

 On June 25 and 26, the White House Office of Science and Technology Policy (OSTP) hosted the 2018 State-Federal STEM Education Summit, bringing together education and science leaders from eighteen federal agencies along with more than two hundred STEM leaders.
 Throughout the summit, administration officials engaged in a dialog with these stakeholder groups to consider their input for development of the upcoming Federal STEM Education Strategic Plan, which is required by the America COMPETES Act of 2010 (PL 11-358) to be updated every five years.
 The summit closed with celebrating the more than 140 individuals and organizations honored with presidential awards for their excellence in teaching or mentoring in STEM.
-The Presidential Award for Excellence in Mathematics and Science Teaching (PAEMST) honored K-6 teachers, and mentors received the Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring (PAESMEM).
+The Presidential Award for Excellence in Mathematics and Science Teaching (PAEMST) honored K-6 teachers.
+Mentors received the Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring (PAESMEM).
 Read more here.

 White House releases plan to reform and reorganize executive branch agencies